-Kandi is an aircraft broker for Jet-Quest.
+Kandi is the Sales Director for JetAVIVA.
 An industry veteran with over 20 years of aviation experience, Ms. Spangler began flying in 1993 and went on to earn a Bachelor's degree from Embry-Riddle Aeronautical University in 1999.
 Her career includes both operational and sales roles for companies like NetJets, The Air Group and Jet Support Services Inc. (JSSI), and Jet Brokers.
 In addition to aircraft sales, Ms. Spangler is a freelance writer and has written for reputable industry trade publications such as Professional Pilot magazine, DOM magazine, World Aircraft Sales, and CFI Mentor magazine.
 Having lived in various locations in the U.S. throughout her career, she has been previously involved in promoting business aviation through organizations like the Midwest Schedulers & Dispatchers Group, the Chicago Area Business Aviation Association (CABAA).

 Kenn hails from an aviation family, and has been involved with aviation for over thirty-four years.
 He is a founding member of Black Canyon Jet Center, the Montrose, Colorado FBO, where he currently manages customer service and aviation services operations.
 Kenn is also a retired U.S. Air Force veteran, where he specialized in a diverse set of assignments, including tactical air control, aerospace defense, and special operations.
 He also served as a command staff advisor.
 Apart from aviation, he entered private business in 1997 as a partner with StrateGen, Inc., a business transformation consulting company in Alaska.

 Scott served in the US Navy as a Submarine Radioman aboard

 the USS New York City.
 He then was an owner and Project Manager at JLM Products

 & Design in Larkspur, where he was a Certified Welding Inspector and